feathersjs/docs/services/readme.md

 module.exports = awesomeDbAdapter;
 ```

-Now here's how it would be used:
+Now here's how it would be used.
+Remember, it's using a fake `awesomeDb` package with fake methods for demonstration purposes.

 ```js
 // Bring in the packages for the db and the adapter we just created. const awesomeDb = require('some-awesome-db-package-from-node');